Data collection priorities

 - person relationships

-- addresses (Except PEPs - see below)
+- addresses (except PEPs — see below)

 Politically-exposed persons

-See also: guide for building PEP data crawlers
+the guide for building PEP data crawlers.